 Ontario Needs Biosimilars Switching Policy Without Delay

-The impacts of COVID-19 on Ontario’s healthcare system and economy will be long lasting and require the Government of Ontario to be a strong fiscal manager despite growing demands on limited resources.
-Unfortunately, due to inefficient policies the Government of Ontario is spending $3.1 million more than it needs to on off-patent biologic drugs every single week – wasted money that could instead be used to provide new coverage for other drugs Ontario patients need, including those who live with rare diseases.
+The Government of Ontario is spending $3 million more than it needs to on biologic drugs every single week — wasted money that could instead be used to provide new coverage for other drugs Ontario patients desperately need, including those who live with rare diseases, and other healthcare services.
+Ontario needs a biosimilars switching policy without delay.

 Patients with chronic diseases typically use a biologic medicine for many years.
-Off-patent versions of these medicines called biosimilars cannot fully contribute to health care sustainability unless patients on existing original biologic medicines are transitioned to lower-cost biosimilar biologic medicines.
-The well-controlled switching of patients from original biologic drugs to available biosimilars would save Ontario more than $161 million annually (+$3.1 million weekly) once fully implemented, while continuing to provide patients with safe and efficacious treatments and high-quality services they need and expect.
+In many cases, these biologic medicines are off-patent and versions of these medicines called biosimilars are available at a much lower cost.
+The well-controlled physician-supervised switching of patients from original biologic drugs to lower-cost-saving biosimilars would save Ontario more than $147 million annually — while continuing to provide patients with safe and efficacious treatments and high-quality services.

-Patients and healthcare providers can and should feel confident in the use of biosimilar medicines.
-Health Canada is unequivocal in its public statements: “There are no expected clinically meaningful differences in efficacy and safety between a biosimilar and the biologic drug” and “No differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication.”
+Patients and healthcare providers should feel confident in the use of biosimilar medicines.
+Health Canada is unequivocal: “there are no expected clinically meaningful differences in efficacy and safety between a biosimilar and the biologic drug” and “no differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication.”

-Such biosimilar switching initiatives have already been successfully implemented by the governments of Quebec, British Columbia, Alberta and New Brunswick.
-These provinces have reinvested the savings into their healthcare systems and provided coverage for innovative new therapies.
-The transitioning of patients has continued to be done safely during the pandemic.
+Biosimilar switching initiatives have already been successfully implemented by Quebec, British Columbia, Alberta, Saskatchewan, New Brunswick, Nova Scotia and the Northwest Territories.
+These jurisdictions have reinvested the savings into their healthcare systems and provided coverage for innovative new therapies.
+Moreover, the transitioning of patients has been done safely during the pandemic.
+What more proof of concept does Ontario need?
+What are we waiting for?

-In addition, several biosimilars companies have significant pharmaceutical manufacturing facilities in Ontario and elsewhere in Canada.
-The implementation of a switching policy would support continued investment in made-in-Ontario and made-in-Canada medicines.
+Several biosimilars companies have significant pharmaceutical manufacturing facilities in Ontario.
+The implementation of a switching policy would support continued investment in made-in-Ontario medicines, a boon for the province’s economy.
+Moreover, a switching policy would help Canada in its efforts to bolster our domestic pharmaceutical manufacturing capacity and become more self-reliant.

-Taxpayers need the Government of Ontario to make better use of its limited financial resources without delay.
-A biosimilar switching policy would yield significant savings, enable the province to expand coverage to include new medicines and strengthen the life sciences investment climate in Ontario – while continuing to provide patients with the safe and effective treatments and high-quality services they need and expect.
+Never before have Ontario taxpayers needed their government to make better use of its limited financial resources.
+A biosimilar switching policy will yield significant annual savings, enable the province to expand coverage to include new medicines, and strengthen the life sciences investment climate in Ontario.
+The government has a moral duty to make the switch.

 - Pre-Budget Submission, February 2021